grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

       - targets: ["localhost:9090"]
 ```

-## Configure the Grafana Agent to write to Grafana Mimir
+## Configure Grafana Agent to write to Grafana Mimir

-Add the following YAML snippet to one of your Agent metrics configurations (`metrics.configs`) in your Agent configuration file and restart the Grafana Agent:
+Add the following YAML snippet to one of your Agent metrics configurations (`metrics.configs`) in your Agent configuration file, and restart Grafana Agent:

 ```yaml
 remote_write: